what-is-sip-and-what-are-its-advantages?

 Factors to Consider Before Investing in SIPs

-2. Risk Appetite and Fund Selection: Different mutual funds carry different risk levels.
-Equity funds offer high returns but come with volatility, while debt funds are relatively stable.
+• Risk Appetite and Fund Selection: Different mutual funds carry varying levels of risk.
+Equity funds offer high returns but are volatile, while debt funds are relatively stable.
 Choose a fund that aligns with your risk tolerance.

-4. Market Volatility and Rupee Cost Averaging: SIPs help mitigate market fluctuations through rupee cost averaging, ensuring you buy more units when prices are low and fewer when they rise.
+• Market Volatility and Rupee Cost Averaging: SIPs help mitigate market fluctuations by averaging out rupee costs, ensuring you buy more units when prices are low and fewer when they rise.
 However, staying invested during market downturns is crucial to reaping long-term benefits.

 Factor